alessiomirra/website/README.md

 3. Update cars adverts
 4. Update company's informations

-This CMS runs on localhost:8000, the same posrt of the backend and the REST API.
+This CMS runs on localhost:8000, the same port of the backend and the REST API.

 ---